TaarLab/delta_robot_manager/README.md

 ```
 # Delta Parallel Robot(DPR) functions:
 >[!NOTE]
-> Connect to Taarlabs WIFI
+> Connect to Taarlabs WIFI/ Use Delta robot's GUI/ Enable it/ REMOVE BARS and put it in server mode.

+>[!Caution]
+> BY ENABLING THE ROBOT EACH ARM MUST GO UP TO HIT FRAME AND THEN THEY'LL GO BACK TO REACH ITS HOMING POSITION.
+> DON'T FORGET TO REMOVE BARS AFTER HOMING PROCEDURE!!!!!!!!!!!
 ### Delta home:
 ```
 Delta.go_home()
 ```
+> [!NOTE]
+> Preset position of x:0, y:0, z:-37

 ### Delta move:
 ```
 Delta.move(x, y, z)
 ```
 >[!NOTE]
->Moves in 8 seconds
+>Moves in 5 seconds

 ### Delta move with the given time:
 ```
 Delta.move_with_time(x, y, z, t)
 ```
 >[!WARNING]
-> Don't use times less than 3 seconds ask Navid Pasiar or Arvin Mohammadi if you want.
+> Don't use times less than 2 seconds ask Navid Pasiar or Arvin Mohammadi if you want.

 ### Delta wait till done:
 ```